Spring onion, tahini and harissa smash potato salad

 Smashed potato salad season has arrived

-The dressing that changes everything
+The dressing that delivers

 Rose harissa (a spicy, fragrant chilli paste)